mnick/reveal-console.js/README.rst

    :align: right
    :target: https://github.com/regebro/impress-console/raw/master/screenshot.png

-This module provides a speaker console plugin for reveal.js.
+This module provides a speaker console plugin for [reveal.js](https://github.com/hakimel/reveal.js/).
 It shows speaker notes, a small view of the current slide, a preview of the next slide in order, a clock and a resettable timer.

-This is an adapation of Lennart Regebro's impressConsole.js to reveal.js.
+This project is an adapation of Lennart Regebro's impressConsole.js to reveal.js.
 When reveal.js fragments are present in a slides, they will currently be updated in the slides view but not in the preview window.
+Its big advantage over current speaker notes support in reveal.js is that it runs *standalone* in the browser without requiring a separate node.js server.

 Usage
 =====